 The following reporting scenarios are best supported within BYD:

-Due to the strong integration of built-in analytics into the BYD solution, operational and process-centric analytics, optimizations and contextual decision making shall be done in SAP Business ByDesign directly.
+Due to the strong integration of built-in analytics into the BYD solution, operational and process-centric analytics, optimizations and contextual decision making is directly done in SAP Business ByDesign.

 Consider the following Extension Scenarios contributed by SAC:

 SAP Analytics Cloud (SAC) contributes strong side by side analytics.
-Accordingly the following use cases add value in combination with SAP Business ByDesign:
+The following use cases add value in combination with SAP Business ByDesign:

-- Most importantly SAC is the place for cross reporting and consolidating the data of multiple sources and applications to one coherent picture.
+- SAC is the place for cross reporting and consolidating the data of multiple sources and applications to one coherent picture.

 - Furthermore SAC adds strong planning and forecasting capabilities, which allows customer to add cross-domain planning scenarios based on BYD-data.
-Later the transfer of planning results back to the BYD System is a topic for a future release.
+Later the transfer of planning results back to the BYD System shall be improved.

 BYD – SAC Integration from Technical Perspective